plus-pro-components/plus-pro-components/README.md

 plus-pro-components is a Vue and element plus based component library that provides many commonly used UI and business components, making it easy for developers to quickly build front-end pages.
 Although plus-pro components have many advantages, they also have the following drawbacks:

-- High learning costs:plus-pro-components is relatively complex, and learning all components may take a long time.
+- Higher learning costs:plus-pro-components is relatively complex, and learning all components may take a long time.
 Therefore, for novice developers, the learning cost may be relatively high.

 - Highly customizable limited: plus-pro-components support high customizability, but it is still impossible to guarantee 100% complete customization of the components.
 Projects with very high customization requirements should be used with caution.